Management (MGMT)

 MGMT 3310.
 Principles Of Management.
 3 Hours.

-This course is concerned with the principles and methods used in managing and operating organizations, both domestically and abroad.
-Course coverage includes analysis of the organization's environment and the managerial functions of planning, organizing, leading, motivating, and controlling.
+Students identify the principles and methods used in managing and operating organizations, both domestically and abroad.
+Course coverage includes analysis of the organization's environment, and the managerial functions of planning, organizing, leading, and controlling.

 MGMT 3320.
 Organizational Behavior.
 3 Hours.